SamBeNuts/Ocaml-flow/README.md

  - code completion
  - automatic indentation on file save

 A makefile also provides basic automation :
  - `make` to compile.
-This creates an ftest.native executable
+This creates an ftest.byte executable
  - `make format` to indent the entire project

+#Ford Fulkerson Algorithm :
 Usage :
+ - create a file with your nodes and edges formatting like this : n <coord-x> <coord-y>
+e <id-source> <id-destination> <label>
+ - use the following command to compile source files : make
+ - use the following command to see the graph result : sh ffa.sh <your file>

+#Money flow project :
+Usage :
- - create a file with your name and the amount paid, ex :
+ - create a file with a name and an amount paid (one per line), ex :
+Pierre 20
-John 10
+Alice 10
-Kate 10
+Quentin 10
-Sam 20
+ - use the following command to compile source files : make money
- - use the following command : sh money.sh <your file>
+ - use the following command to see the graph result : sh money.sh <your file>